sasye93/Plugin/readme.md

 ## Prerequisites
 The containerization extension requires the following prerequisites:
-* Scala 2.12.8 with sbt (1.3.0 tested)
+* Scala 2.12.8 with sbt (v1.3.0 tested)
 * ScalaLoci 0.3.0.
 * Scala macro support.
-* Windows 7+ (Win 7 & 10 tested, Linux and MacOS untested).
+* Windows 7+ (tested on Windows 7 and 10.
+Linux and MacOS untested and would probably require code adjustments, because code uses Windows' CMD command).
-* Docker installed (Docker for Windows/Mac, or Docker Toolbox for Windows 7 or older), and a _running_ Docker daemon (Docker Machine).
+* Docker installed ("Docker for Windows/MacOS", or Docker Toolbox for Windows 7 or older), and a _running_ Docker daemon (Docker Machine).
 * Bash script support (.sh) on your machine.
-The bash shell is built-in on Linux, MacOS.
 On Windows, you can use an emulator like cygwin64.

+#### Note:
-Note: On Win10, one can also use a subsystem linux to enable bash, see e.g. https://itsfoss.com/install-bash-on-windows/ on how to do it.
-However, if you use a subsystem, you must make sure that the necessary commands are available there, especially docker installed.
+* On Win10, one can also use a subsystem linux to enable bash, see e.g. https://itsfoss.com/install-bash-on-windows/ on how to do it.
+However, if you use a subsystem, you must make sure that the necessary commands are available from within the subsystem, especially docker installed.
 Therefore, it is easier to just install cygwin or similar.
+* If you use cygwin, remember to add cygwin's /bin dir to the PATH env, so that the bash command is available from console.

 ## Important addition (this was not mentioned in the thesis document):
 * Note that you need JDK (11 & 12 tested) installed.
 JRE is not sufficient, because the extension needs the jar executable for building the jar files.